 Till now we had Apache spark for big data processing.
 But it is an improved version of Apache Spark.
-At the core of Apache Flink sits distributed Stream data processor which increases the speed of real-time stream data processing by many folds.
+At the core of Apache Flink sits a distributed Stream data processor which increases the speed of real-time stream data processing by many folds.
 Graph analysis also becomes easy by Apache Flink.
 Also, it is open source.
 Hence it is the next-gen tool for big data.

 Who is the right audience for learning Apache Flink?

 Anyone who wants to process data with lightning-fast speed and minimum latency, who wants to analyze real-time big data can learn Apache Flink.
 People having an interest in analytics and having knowledge of Java, Scala, Python or SQL can learn Apache Flink.

 How does this technology will help you in career growth?